Huawei Mobile Services: HMS Core

-As of July 2022, registered developers within HMS ecosystem grew to 5 million, and the number of apps integrated with HMS Core reached 203,000 apps.
+As of July 2022, registered developers within HMS ecosystem had grown to 5 million, and the number of apps integrated with the HMS Core reached 203,000.
+The number of apps had grown to 220,000 by 30 September 2022.HMS Core supports Android(including YunOS、HarmonyOS)、HarmonyOS NEXT、IOS、Windows.

-HMS AppGallery
+AppGallery

-The HMS AppGallery has a key rival, Google's Play Store on Android.
-The HMS AppGallery is available in 170 countries, across 78 languages.
+The AppGallery has a key rival, Google's Play Store on Android.
+The AppGallery is available in 170 countries, across 78 languages.

-By summer 2019, registered developers to develop apps for the AppGallery grew to 910,000 (from 450,000 the year previous) and Core app integration doubled in the same timeframe.

-As of July 2022, registered developers grew to 5 million (from 4 million, the year previous) and Core app integration doubled in the same timeframe revealed during Huawei's HarmonyOS 3 event.

 Reception

 The reception of HMS is mixed, with the majority of discussion based around the key Google/Android apps which are not yet present on the AppGallery and whether or not this presents a significant problem to users.
-The open development of HMS Core, has been regarded by some as benefiting the Android project as a whole, "If Huawei continues to invest in a holistically open approach ... the result could be that we could all end up a bit less beholden to Google".
+The open development of HMS Core has been regarded by some as benefiting the Android project as a whole, "If Huawei continues to invest in a holistically open approach ... the result could be that we could all end up a bit less beholden to Google".